Tesla : Ford bets on an electric Mustang to charge its turnaround | MarketScreener

 The Mach E started with humble ambitions.

 The SUV originally was to be what Ted Cannis, Ford's global director for electrification, called a "compliance" play - an electric variant of a front-wheel drive internal combustion vehicle, aimed at generating emissions credits to comply with clean air regulations at low cost.
-There was no link to the Mustang's muscle car image.
+There was no link to Mustang's muscle car image.

 Boring electric cars were the norm for Ford and other legacy automakers.
 Then Tesla Inc in 2013 launched its Model S - an electric car that looked like a sporty European luxury sedan with a giant screen for a dashboard and entertainment and functional features that could be upgraded with over-the-air software updates.